jonmosco/kube-ps1/README.md

 ![prompt openshift na](img/screenshot-oc-na.png)

-If the sybol is not available, it will display an empty set of brackets or similar:
+If the symbol is not available, it will display an empty set of brackets or similar:
 ```sh
  echo -n "\ue7b7"
 